hugo-baraer/hugo_converter/README.md

 * Computes the best-fit value of the three free parameters of the linear bias, as well as their confidence interval (68% of the prosterior distribution)
 * Works with any 21cmFAST inputs (different inputs available [here](https://21cmfast.readthedocs.io/en/latest/_modules/py21cmfast/inputs.html) )
 * Option to use your own density and/or redshfit of reionization fields to compute the parameters values.
-* Contains all the necessary analysis functions including plotting and the computation of several obsevables)
-* Can analyse several observables (power spectrums, ionization histories, brightness temperatures, TAU parameters, etc.)
+* Contains all the necessary analysis functions including plotting and the computation of several obsevables (power spectrums, ionization histories, brightness temperatures, TAU parameters, etc.)
-* Possibility to run parameter space studies (vary simultaneaously inputs and see it's effect on parameters or observables)
+* Possibility to run parameter space studies (vary simultaneaously inputs and see it's effect on parameters or observables) in 1D and 2D
 * Easily generate and save 21cmFAST fields (density, ionization maps, and brightness temperature)

 ## brief explanation